Whips66/Spanish/README.md

 5. **Condicional** (Conditional) - Hypothetical situations, polite requests, and future actions from a past perspective
 6. **Pretérito Perfecto** (Present Perfect) - Actions that happened in the recent past or have relevance to the present
 7. **Pluscuamperfecto** (Past Perfect/Pluperfect) - Actions that had happened before another past action
+8. **Futuro Perfecto** (Future Perfect) - Actions that will have been completed by a certain point in the future

 ## Installation